atlas-calo-ml/MLTree/README.md

 # MLTree
-Athena package to save a tree that includes clusters, cells, tracks and truth information for projects using ML and Computer Vision.
+Athena package to save cell images of clusters for ML training.

-More functionality and documentation to be added asap!

 For questions please contact: joakim.olsson[at]cern.ch